pegjs/pegjs/README.md

 ### Node.js

+To use the `pegjs` command, install PEG.js globally:

+    $ npm install -g pegjs

-To use the command-line version, install [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) first.
-You can then install PEG.js:
+To use the JavaScript API, install PEG.js locally:

     $ npm install pegjs

-Once installed, you can use the `pegjs` command to generate your parser from a grammar and use the JavaScript API from Node.js.
+If you need both the `pegjs` command and the JavaScript API, install PEG.js both ways.

 ### Browser

-[Download](http://pegjs.majda.cz/#download) the PEG.js library (regular or minified version) and include it in your web page or application using the `<script>` tag.
+[Download](http://pegjs.majda.cz/#download) the PEG.js library (regular or minified version).

 Generating a Parser
 -------------------